14 Mar 3 Things To Know About The Birth Control Pill & How To Choose The Right One

 Take This Home

-Birth control pills though at times have failed, 99 percent have protected women.
+Birth control pill though at times have failed, 99 percent have protected women.
 Before you get prescribed a contraceptive pill, it is crucial to know the kind that favors you and one that does not.
 This will help avoid the chances of getting pregnant.

 Again, you should keep in mind that these pills protect you from getting pregnant, not contracting Sexually Transmitted Diseases (STDs).
 So, when you are not sure if your partner might have an STD, be sure to use a condom.